Earth has been sending out manned probes to other planets now for fifty years. The

 Collins hurries over to the Radar screen and studies it.

 Lance continues, “See Sir, there’s nobody there!
 No people, no creatures, no bodies, nothing!
-Two of our crew are gone!”
+Two of our crew are gone!
+And even the big creature is moving around and has moved off!”

 Collins decides, “OK, we go to red alert!
 Get Jason to send out 3 armed guards to help bring the close guys in.
 We’ve got to find out what’s happening.
 Have their leader report to me